RaVeR76/The-Kicks-Fix/testing.md

 - The user will have the option to to Create an account ot Login on the checkout page if they are not registered or logged in
 - The user if registered and logged in will have the option to save their default delivery details for future usage
 - The user will also be able to return to bag to make adjustments if needed by clicking on the *Adjust Bag* button
+- The form has to be filled out as per the validation and will through up validation errors if not
 - The card image will change depending on what their card is, like Visa or Mastercard
 - The user will get an error message if their is any issues with their card details (Stripe Validation)
 - The user will see the amount their card is going to be charged in RED directly below the *Complete Order* button so they know one final time before proceeding with payment